 John William Beaufort, artist and photographer, died at Weybridge in 1943.

 The local reference section of Great Malvern library holds a great deal of information about the history of the town, including old maps, newspapers on microfiche, trade directories, and histories written in more recent times.
 Amongst these is a little gem, 'Norman May's Guide to Malvern' first published about 1884.
 The library copies may have been rebound, as the original guide, priced one shilling, had patterned not plain covers.

 It is a pocket sized book containing the advertisements of shop-keepers, hotels and boarding house keepers, maps, illustrations and information about the town, where to go and what to see.
 The title page (see front-piece below) says the guide is illustrated with maps, plans, woodcuts and photographs.
 In fact there are only two photographs and these are glued into the book.
-One is of a young girl, and the second is a photograph taken from the tower of the Priory church looking across the top of Church Street and Belle Vue Terrace towards North Hill.
+One is of a young girl (we wondered who she was) and the second is a photograph taken from the tower of the Priory church, looking across the top of Church Street and Belle Vue Terrace towards North Hill.

 A better copy of the view towards North Hill (shown below) is held by Malvern Museum.
 Click photo to enlarge.